world-class/REPL/websites/README.md

 # Programming
+## Basics
+- [SoloLearn](https://www.sololearn.com/) - *"Learn on the web and on the go.
+Available on all major devices and platforms.
+Always pick up where you left off.
+More simple and enjoyable than ever!"*

 ## Coding challenges
 - [Challenge Rocket](https://challengerocket.com/) - *"Solve a challenge.
 Test your skills.
 Get hired."*
 - [Code Abbey](https://www.codeabbey.com/) - Somewhat more beginner-oriented. *"We believe that three things lead to success: Practice, Practice and Practice!"*